Spain's cautious Rajoy thrust into crisis role

-MADRID Mariano Rajoy, who will become Spain's new prime minister after a sweeping election victory on Sunday, is a cautious moderate who makes an unlikely crisis manager for a country engulfed in the euro zone's debt crisis.
+MADRID Mariano Rajoy, poised to become Spain's new prime minister after Sunday's parliamentary election, is a cautious moderate and unlikely crisis manager for a country engulfed by euro zone debt troubles.

-The colorless 56-year-old former interior minister struggles to crack a smile and his overwhelming victory was built more on mistakes by the Socialists, in power for the past seven years, than on his own vision or inspiration.
+The colourless 56-year-old former interior minister struggles to crack a smile and his huge, 17 percentage points, lead in polls is built more on mistakes made by the Socialists, in power the past seven years, than on his own vision.

-His center-right People's Party won the biggest majority for any party in three decades after voters savagely punished the Socialists for economic woes that have pushed the unemployment rate to 22 percent, highest in the European Union.
-The country is expected to head back into recession next year.

-Rajoy will not be sworn in until December 20, after what could be an agonizing transition if volatile markets push Spain's borrowing costs even higher because of the uncertainty.
+Still, his centre-right People's Party is expected to win by a landslide as voters blame the Socialists for economic woes that are pushing Spain back into recession and for the European Union's highest unemployment rate, 22 percent.

-The markets are looking to Rajoy for swift action to prevent Spain being sucked deeper into the euro zone debt crisis.
-Last Thursday the country had to pay 6.98 percent interest to buyers of a 10-year bond, just shy of the 7 percent mark seen as untenable.
+Financial markets and Spaniards are looking to Rajoy for lightning-swift action as the country's borrowing costs have soared to near unsustainable levels.
+This week the country had to pay 5 percent interest to buyers of a one-year Treasury bill.

-Rajoy, who studied law and worked as a land registrar before getting into politics in his mid-20s, is better known for self-restraint, for listening carefully to advisors and for preaching patience than for taking strong initiatives or inspiring his followers.
+But Rajoy, who studied law and worked as a land registrar before getting into politics in his mid-20s, is better known for self-restraint, for listening carefully to advisors and for preaching patience than for taking strong initiatives.

-The son of a judge, Rajoy has the impenetrable demeanor typical of his native Galicia in northern Spain, where people are famed for their reserve and for answering a question with a question.

 "He will make the right decisions, but as in the rest of the European Union right now, the question is whether the decisions can be made in time," said Jose Maria Areilza, dean of the IE law school in Madrid.